idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **File type** = This is were you select or adjust the file type for your document(s).
 CafeTran detects the file type when you add a document or drag and drop it on the Dashboard or select it from the initial dialog (or Document button).

-For more information on the supported (and unsupported) file types, see the “CafeTran Espresso - File formats” reference document.
+For more information on the supported (and unsupported) file types, see the [CafeTran Espresso - File formats](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats) reference document.

 ### Memory & glossary tab